mamedev/mame/docs/source/commandline/commandline-all.rst

 **-listdevices** / **-ld** [<*pattern*>]

         Displays a list of all devices known to be hooked up to a system.
-The ":" is considered the game itself with the devices list being attached to give the user a better understanding of what the emulation is using.
+The ":" is considered the system itself with the devices list being attached to give the user a better understanding of what the emulation is using.
 If slots are populated with devices, any additional slots those devices provide will be visible with **-listdevices** as well.
 For instance, installing a floppy controller into a PC will expose the disk drive slots.

 .. _mame-commandline-listslots: